indutny/fft.js/README.md

 NOTE: `size` MUST be a power of two and MUST be bigger than 1.

+If you are looking to find the nearest power of 2 given the size of your dataset, here is a [good tutorial](https://stackoverflow.com/questions/466204/rounding-up-to-next-power-of-2/466256#466256)

 ### Input/Output formats and helper methods.

 #### `fft.createComplexArray()`